ANCPLabOldenburg/megqc_documentation/book/introduction.md

 In the next section, you'll learn more about the Global Quality Index (GQI), how it is calculated and how to interprate the outcome.
 -->

-For a deeper understanding of MEGqc's core functionality, dependencies and derivatives, [visit the pipeline basics page](../extra/details.md).